 Taking vitamin B12 supplementation without a deficiency should have no effect on cognition.

 Lots of studies have found that vitamin B12 deficiency is a possible cause of dementia and cognitive decline in the elderly.
-A 2000 study concluded that anyone suffering with cognitive impairment should be checked for vitamin B12 deficiency (24.)
+A 2000 study concluded that anyone suffering from cognitive impairment should be checked for vitamin B12 deficiency (24).

 This suggests that vitamin B12 supplementation could help to treat these conditions.